Treat cavities discretely with Tooth-coloured Composite Fillings

 Tooth decay is a common health condition affecting Canadians, but you can quickly remove decay and prevent further issues with routine dental care.
-Dr. Kenneth Poznikoff and his team in Drumheller, AB, offer composite fillings to protect your teeth and restore your oral health.
+Dr. Kenneth Poznikoff and his team in Drumheller, Alberta, offer composite fillings to protect your teeth and restore your oral health.

 Prevention of dental caries and cavities